 - Adjust Specific Plan sub-district boundaries so that certain buildings that are currently legal non-conforming uses fall within a new sub-district that allows the use by right.

-It is anticipated that the EIR will be available for public review during the first quarter of 2017 and the actual amendments to the Specific Plan with EIR will be considered by the City Planning and Preservation Commission and subsequently the City Council in the second quarter of 2017.
+The San Fernando Corridors Specific Plan Amendment and EIR are available for public review on the City’s website and at City Hall, County Library, and Las Palmas and Recreation Parks.
+The City has recently hosted a public workshop on August 28, 2017 and a second public workshop is scheduled for 6:00 p.m., September 15, 2017 at Recreation Park.
+The actual amendments to the Specific Plan and the EIR will be considered by the City Planning and Preservation Commission and subsequently the City Council in the fourth quarter of 2017.

 Special Note: On May 6, 2013, the City Council accepted a Metro TOD Planning Grant Award of $282,392 to prepare the City of San Fernando TOD Overlay Zone Project, inclusive of the a zone code and general plan amendment and associated environmental impact report (“EIR”).CLICK HERE to view public meetings and community workshops that were held relating to the TOD Overlay Zone.